Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

 The world is now different.
 Apps are usually not under the same domain, apis communicate with each other, with many integrations with other systems, etc.
 Not that long ago, on every request, username and password were being sent: bad idea.
 Now we send tokens in every request.

 First, people developed home-grown token services.
 A login endpoint that would take username and password and generate the token.
-It is a better approach but it still sends credentials.
+It is a better approach, but it still sends credentials.
 Why reivent the weel? we then would need to implement token validation and signing, separate authentication and authorization, for each application, etc..
 A lot of mistakes and maintnance issues can happen.

 So we look for an identity provider central to all applications.
 It is the reponsibility of the identity provider to verify the users are who they say they are, and to provide proof of identity to other applications.
 This responsibility shouldn't be on the clients.
-So the identity provider is a central place for IAM (Identity and Access Management):
+The identity provider is a central place for IAM (Identity and Access Management):
 ![](doc/Iam.PNG)

-It would be impossible to manage without a central identity provider.
-Changing encryptions algorithms for passwords: we change in one place.
+It would be impossible to manage modern enterprise applications without a central identity provider.
+Changing encryptions algorithms for passwords, etc: we change in one place.
-Some apps might require multi-factor authentication and some not, etc.
+Some apps might require multi-factor authentication and some not, etc. It is very convenient to have a central location for authentication.

 ## OAuth2 and OpendIdConnect